vittoriofortino84/EDTOX/README.md

 ## 2_1_Drug_matrix_wTO.R
-A list of four data frames from the log2fold change values of the genes expressed in rat liver after compound exposure were  generated for Drug Matrix rat in vitro hepatocyte 1 day and Drug matrix rat in vivo for 1 day, 3 and 5 days of exposure.
-Orthology mapping between rat to human genes was done.
-The list was used for generation of the gene co-expression networks using wTO package.
+A list of four data frames from the log2fold change values of the genes expressed in rat liver after compound exposure are  generated for Drug Matrix rat in vitro hepatocyte 1 day and Drug matrix rat in vivo for 1 day, 3 and 5 days of exposure.
+Orthology mapping between rat to human genes is done.
+The list is used for generation of the gene co-expression networks using wTO package.

 ## 2_2_TG_Gates_wTO.R
-A list of eight data frames from the log2fold change values of the genes expressed in rat liver after compound exposure were  generated for open TG-GATEs rat and human in vitro 1 day and rat in vivo for single low, middle and high doses for 1 day and repeated in vivo doses for 8, 15 and 29 days were generated.
+A list of eight data frames from the log2fold change values of the genes expressed in rat liver after compound exposure are  generated for open TG-GATEs rat and human in vitro 1 day and rat in vivo for single low, middle and high doses for 1 day and repeated in vivo doses for 8, 15 and 29 days are generated.
 Orthology mapping between rat to human genes was done.
-The list was used for generation of the gene co-expression networks using wTO package.
+The list is used for generation of the gene co-expression networks using wTO package.

 ## 2_3_LINCS_wTO.R
-Two data frames from log2fold change values of genes expressed in liver for HEPG2 cell line was generated from level 5 of LINCS data.
+Two data frames from log2fold change values of genes expressed in liver for HEPG2 cell line is generated from level 5 of LINCS data.
-A consensus network was used from the two data frames using wTO package.
+A consensus network is used from the two data frames using wTO package.

 ## 2_4_Consensus_Rat_in_vitro_wTO.R
-Consensus network for rat hepatocytes from DrugMatrix and TG-GATEs was generated.
+Consensus network for rat hepatocytes from DrugMatrix and TG-GATEs is generated.

 ## 2_5_PPI_wTO.R
-PPI Network from StringDB for Homo Sapiens was generated.
-A new combined score was generated from  the product of interactions except gene co-expression.
+PPI Network from StringDB for Homo Sapiens is generated.
+A new combined score is generated from  the product of interactions except gene co-expression.

 # 3. Intra tuning and optimization of the pipeline based on  different genesets from Random walk and network edges
-The top edge portion 0.02,0.03,0.05,0.1 were extracted from different networks after sorting the weighted topological overlap of the edges.
+The top edge portion 0.02,0.03,0.05,0.1 are extracted from different networks after sorting the weighted topological overlap of the edges.
 Each network was subjected to random walk with restart starting from the MIEs of EDCs and decoys.
-The top most visited genes 200,500,700 and 1000 were extracted and the jaccard distance beween the EDCs and decoys was calculated.
+The top most visited genes 200,500,700 and 1000 were extracted and the jaccard distance beween the EDCs and decoys is calculated.
 The average of silhouette score for the edcs are calculated.

 ## 3_1_Drug_matrix_tuner.R